jf-silverman/better-sort-of-photos/README.md

 - Subject:  Subject should just be the food, either centered or filling the visual frame.
 Subject should not include half-eaten items, wrapped food, or any human body parts in focus.

 - Color:  Photos should either have a variety of complimentary or contrasting colors or have a simplified color set is ok if it's not primarily brown.

-- Warth/Tint:  Generally food photos should be balanced to slightly warm (yellows and reds), as opposed to cold (blues and greens).
+Generally food photos should be balanced to slightly warm (yellows and reds), as opposed to cold (blues and greens).
 Exceptions include the color of the non-food background.

- - Saturation:  Color saturation should be normal to bright, but not extremely strong (no neon colors).
+Color saturation should be normal to bright, but not extremely strong (no neon colors).

 ## Modeling